chapel-lang/chapel/QUICKSTART.rst

 To use Chapel in a more full-featured and preferred configuration, you will need to rebuild Chapel from source in a different configuration.

-a) Open up a new shell to avoid inheriting the previous environment settings.
+*  Open up a new shell to avoid inheriting the previous environment settings.

-b) Repeat steps 2-5 above, but in Step 2, source ``util/setchplenv.bash`` instead of ``util/quickstart/setchplenv.bash``.
+*  Repeat steps 2-5 above, but in Step 2, source ``util/setchplenv.bash``
+   instead of ``util/quickstart/setchplenv.bash``.
    This will set up your environment to use Chapel in the preferred configuration.
 Building this configuration involves compiling